lukehsiao/openring-rs/README.md

 Usage: openring [OPTIONS] --template-file <FILE>

 Options:
   -n, --num-articles <NUM_ARTICLES>    Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>        Number of most recent articles to get from each feed [default: 1] -S, --url-file <FILE>                File with URLs of RSS feeds to read (one URL per line, lines starting with '#' or "//" ignored)
-  -t, --template-file <FILE>         Tera template file -s, --url <URL>                    A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>              Only include articles before this date (in YYYY-MM-DD format) -v, --verbose...
-More output per occurrence -q, --quiet...
-Less output per occurrence -h, --help                         Print help (see more with '--help') -V, --version                      Print version
+  -t, --template-file <FILE>           Tera template file -s, --url <URL>                      A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>                Only include articles before this date (in YYYY-MM-DD format) -c, --cache                          Use request cache stored on disk at `.openringcache`
+      --max-cache-age <MAX_CACHE_AGE>  Discard all cached requests older than this duration [default: 7d] -v, --verbose...
+Increase logging verbosity -q, --quiet...
+Decrease logging verbosity -h, --help                           Print help (see more with '--help') -V, --version                        Print version
 ```

 ## Using Tera Templates